Olu Oguibe: Art

-To date his art has been shown in major museums and galleries around the world including the Whitney Museum of American Art; the Whitechapel Gallery and the Barbican Center in London; Migros Museum, Zurich; the Irish Museum of Modern Art, and Bonnefantenmuseum, Maastricht, among many others; as well as in the Havana, Busan, and Johannesburg biennials, and most recently at the 2007 Venice Biennial.
+To date his art has been shown in major museums and galleries around the world including the Whitney Museum of American Art; the Whitechapel Gallery and the Barbican Centre in London; Migros Museum, Zurich; the Irish Museum of Modern Art, and Bonnefantenmuseum, Maastricht, among many others; as well as in the Havana, Busan, and Johannesburg biennials, and most recently at the 2007 Venice Biennial.
 His public art works may be found in Germany, Japan and Korea.
-Oguibe has previously taught in several colleges including the University of Illinois at Chicago and the University of South Florida where he held the Stuart Golding Endowed Chair in African Art.
+Oguibe has previously taught in several colleges including the University of Illinois at Chicago and the University of South Florida, where he held the Stuart Golding Endowed Chair in African Art.
 His monumental public sculpture, Monument to Strangers and Refugees, was commissioned for Documenta 14 (2017).
-The concrete obelisk, inscribed in gold with a verse from Matthew 25:35, "I was a stranger and you took me in," in German, English, Arabic, and Turkish, was designed for Königsplatz (King’s Square) in Kassel.
+The concrete obelisk – inscribed in gold with a verse from Matthew 25:35, "I was a stranger and you took me in", in German, English, Arabic, and Turkish – was designed for Königsplatz (King’s Square) in Kassel.
 For the work, Oguibe was awarded the Arnold Bode Prize in July 2017.
+In addition, a heated debate arose on social networks among organizers, journalists and other artists about the extent to which political thought and artistic work could really be separated.
+Oguibe's statements about the attacks on the satirical magazine Charlie Hebdo and about Hamas's actions in Israel raised strong concerns about the artist's actual moral integrity among those participating in the discussion and those who witnessed these statements.
 The Time Capsule was also another artwork that was done by Oguibe from which both works mentioned were conceived during a refugee crisis happening during the year 2014 and 2015.
 This crisis was known to be a critical period in Germany history and in Europe history where hundreds of thousands of people fled wars, poverty, and other atrocities.